YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 You’ll see that our application now shows something other than the default information.
-We’ve created new mojits and reworked the githubMojit to show some information, which required changing the controller, model, and view (templates).
+We’ve created new mojits and reworked the ``Github`` mojit to show some information, which required changing the controller, model, and templates).

 .. image:: images/02_mojits.png
    :height: 525 px